jonmartin721/VirtualCryptoTrading/README.md

 ### Instructions

 For this application, you should run EchoServer before running EchoClient.
-Just type in localhost if you're using the same machine, or you can type in the IP address if you know it.
+Just type in "localhost" if you're using the same machine, or you can type in the IP address if you know it.

 ### Features